 Property taxes are levied annually for the upcoming fiscal year beginning October 1st on property values assessed as of the previous January 1st.
 Such levy, which establishes a lien against the underlying property, is made by the City Council in September before the beginning of the fiscal year.
 Property taxes are recognized in the year for which levied.
 Property tax statements on real property are typically mailed in December each year, with the taxes due annually on February 1st.
 All taxes are collected and remitted to the City on a monthly basis by Forrest and Lamar County governments.
 Delinquent tax payments, received throughout the year, are recognized as revenue in the year received.
+Property with delinquent taxes as of August is subject to sale for collection of such taxes.
 Property taxes on vehicles are assessed annually and become due throughout the year based upon the month of acquisition.